WHAT TO CARRY: THE 10 BACKPACKING & HIKING ESSENTIALS

 Having light never seems that critical...until you don’t have it.
 It can be crucial in the event you need to attract emergency personnel or travel at night.
 Beyond that, it just makes life so much easier in camp.
 Small tasks such as cooking, hanging bear bags, or even finding zippers to get in/out of your tent can be frustrating without light.

 Lanterns can be nice to have in a group camping environment but have little use elsewhere on the trail.
-Overall, we prefer the use of a headlamp, which keeps both hands free while still providing ample light where you need it.
+Overall, we prefer the use of a headlamp, which keeps both hands free while still providing ample light where you need it (Check out our guide to the best backpacking headlamp).
 Remember to always pack extra batteries, and keep a headlamp in your pack even on day trips where you expect to be done before nightfall.
 We have passed many hikers stumbling down the trail in darkness, with no light, because they expected to be done earlier.

 We’re not going to waste much time explaining why you should carry first-aid supplies on a hike.
 It should be obvious.
 Instead, here are some considerations to keep in mind when selecting which kit to bring: